 Spray foam insulation is a booming industry.
 It’s a huge money-maker and where there is lots of money to be made, there is lots of brainwash going on—a huge marketing machine that’s bigger than one can comprehend.

 Naturally you won’t find much online about spray foam insulation risks, disadvantages, and especially health risks associated with spray foam.
 In other words, the marketing machine is so strong, the truth has been wiped out off the internet.
+(See how unwanted content is removed from the internet).
 All you need to do is publish enough propaganda to push everything in Google to page 2.
 (Almost no one clicks through to page 2…) Even forums are controlled directly or indirectly by the industry: by the manufacturers themselves, by installers, and the best gimmick are organizations and publications set up for the sole purpose of promoting specific products, using inconspicuous names, such as the ‘science of building’ (you did notice I changed the name a bit, didn’t you :)), ‘fine home building’, etc.

 So there are these guys who write articles, pretending to be an authority in something, such as ‘how to build great homes’, ‘how to properly insulate your cathedral ceiling’, etc. in an infomercial type setting.
 The marketing message is hidden over many steps.
 Marketers know you will ‘triangulate’ to assure yourself you are buying the ‘right thing’ for your house.
 By triangulate I mean to look for several independent info sources describing the same thing.
 That’s why it’s crucial for the industry to pull in academia, and seemingly independent ‘research’ organizations that focus on home building issues.
 In reality, lots of money is being exchanged under the table to ensure certain technologies are highlighted and recommended by the ‘expert’.
 Naturally spray foam is at the top of the list, since it’s involves huge profit margins for everyone involved.
 And that’s because people believe they will save a lot of money.
 Where does this belief come from?
 It’s shaped through lots and lots of marketing.